Published October 29, 2020. Updated September 21, 2023.

 These residential buildings offer housing to two families or residents—one in each connected unit.

 In most cases, duplex units share one common wall.

 You'll find duplexes lining residential streets, whereas condos are often found in Metro Detroit high-rise buildings (similar to apartments).

 While not as quiet or secluded as a single-family home, residents can often enjoy quieter living in a duplex than when renting a condo.

 It's hard to say which type of property is 'better' for your long-term wealth in the Detroit housing market until an expert eye can analyze your current holdings.
-When you continue to add the 'right' kind of properties, you end up with a diversified portfolio and serious cash-on-cash returns.
+However, when you continue adding the right properties to your investing strategy, you end up with a diversified portfolio and serious cash-on-cash returns.

-The 'Best' Property Works Best for Your Portfolio!
+The 'Best' Detroit Investment Properties Work Best for Your Portfolio!

-As an institutional investor looking for the best way to invest in Detroit, your portfolio will likely contain a mix of high-performing condos, duplexes, and single-family homes.
-As seasoned Detroit property managers, we always recommend adding Detroit investments after a heavy dash of research.
+Whether you're just getting started or an institutional investor looking for the best way to invest in Detroit, your portfolio will likely contain a mix of high-performing condos, duplexes, and single-family homes.
+As seasoned Detroit property managers, we always recommend adding new properties to your portfolio after a heavy dash of research.

 With our best-in-class service, we help investors find the right fit when they tell us it's time to grow!
-No matter what type of property you add, Own It Detroit Property Management can manage renters, rentals, and associations to grow your long-term wealth.
+No matter what type of property you choose, Own It Detroit can manage renters, rentals, and associations to grow your long-term wealth.